BrianWeiHaoMa/MISOReports/DOCUMENTATION.md

 ### Datetime Extraction for MISORTWDDataBroker Reports
-Many of the reports offered by MISORTWDDataBroker come with datetime data at the top of the raw data which can be easily parsed by using the below function.
+Many of the reports offered by MISORTWDDataBroker come with datetime data at the top of the raw data which can be easily parsed by using the function below.

 ```python
 from MISOReports.MISOReports import MISOReports